DanielYohai/PluralsightProject0/tasks.md

 As this project scales, it will be increasingly difficult to test things manually, and therefore we will first use `unittest` and then `pytest` to automate our unit testing throughout.

+As we encounter programming issues, we will refactor our code as necessary.

 ## Task 1 - Create Python File `main.py`

 Begin your project by creating a Python file named `main.py` in the root folder of your project.